firedog1024/TheThingsNetwork-with-Azure-IoT-Central/README.md

 | critical | Critical |
 | normal | Normal |

 For more information on setting up a device template you can read the full documentation here https://docs.microsoft.com/en-us/azure/iot-central/howto-set-up-template.
-We should now have a device template and a simulated device that is sending conforming data to the template and we can see that data plotted on the screen.
+We should now have a device template and a simulated device that is sending data to your application, and see the data plotted on the screen.
 Finalize the template by clicking on the "Done" button at the top of the graph.

 ![IoT Central template editing](https://github.com/firedog1024/TheThingsNetwork-with-Azure-IoT-Central/raw/master/assets/template.png)

 ### Connecting The Things Network and Azure IoT Central applications

 We now have a Things Network application and a IoT central application up and running but we need to connect the two together.
 This is where the Azure IoT Central Device Bridge comes in.
-The bridge connects another system to IoT Central via a simple webhook model (https://en.wikipedia.org/wiki/Webhook).
+The bridge connects a 3rd party system to IoT Central via a simple webhook model (https://en.wikipedia.org/wiki/Webhook).
 The Azure IoT Central Device Bridge can be found on github here https://github.com/Azure/iotc-device-bridge.
 Follow the instructions to deploy the bridge, return back here after you have deployed the bridge and we will configure the Azure function.

 ### Configure the IoT Central Device Bridge function